 Sample

-For this study, which is part of a larger study (Amagir et al., 2017b), we surveyed ninth-grade high school students with an average age of 14.62 years (SD = .685, age range: 12–18) in the western part of the Netherlands in four different educational tracks (EP-Nuffic, 2015), in March 2017.
+For this study, which is part of a larger study (Amagir, Groot, Maassen van den Brink & Wilschut, 2017), we surveyed ninth-grade high school students with an average age of 14.62 years (SD = .685, age range: 12–18) in the western part of the Netherlands in four different educational tracks (EP-Nuffic, 2015), in March 2017.
 Secondary education in the Netherlands is divided into three main tracks: a four-year pre-vocational track (VMBO), a five-year general secondary track (HAVO), and a six-year pre-university track (VWO); the lowest four-year track is subdivided into a basic (VMBO-BK) and a more advanced level (VMBO-GT).
 Students completed a survey designed to assess financial knowledge, attitudes towards money, self-efficacy, and financial behavior.
 We administered 2,952 questionnaires; in 22 schools.
 Of these 2,025 students (68.6 %) completed the whole questionnaire.
 These were used in the final analysis.
 The distribution of students in schools, is with the exception of a few schools rather equal.
 On average there are 92 students per school in the sample.
 As shown in appendix 1, gender (50.5 % male) and educational level were distributed almost equally in the sample, with 33.6 % of the sample in the lowest track (VMBO), 34.1 % of the sample in the general secondary track (HAVO) and 32.3 % of the sample in the pre-university track (VWO).
 The socio-economic status (SES) of the area was equally distributed across our full sample, with approximately one-third (33.6 %) of the students having a low SES, one-third (32.7 %) a moderate SES and one third (33.6 %) a high SES.

 Measurements